 Pursuant to the Scottsdale Revised Code, and except for Workers Compensation Insurance, the Certificate of Insurance must clearly list the City of Scottsdale as Certificate Holder and Additional Insured, and must, at a minimum, provide for the following levels of insurance coverage:

 Contractor must maintain “occurrence” form Commercial General Liability Insurance with a limit of not less than $1,000,000 for each occurrence, $2,000,000 Products and Completed Operations Annual Aggregate, and a $2,000,000 General Aggregate limit.
 The policy must cover liability arising from premises, operations, independent contractors, products-completed operations, personal injury and contractual liability for the liability assumed under this Agreement.
-Such insurance must include coverage related to false arrest, false imprisonment, violation of Civil Rights and libel and slander.
+Such insurance must include coverage related to false arrest, false imprisonment, violation of Civil Rights, and libel and slander.

 Statutory Workers Compensation Insurance and Employers’ Liability Insurance of $100,000 each accident, $100,000 each disease, and $500,000 policy limit.